pusher/pusher-websocket-swift/README.md

 }
 ```

-The process is identical to that of setting up a `PusherConnectionDelegate`.
-At some point in the future the `PusherDelegate` and `PusherConnectionDelegate` will likely be merged into the `PusherDelegate` in order to provide one unified delegate that can be used to get notified of Pusher-related events.
+The process is identical to that of setting up the `PusherDelegate` to receive notifications of connection-based events.

 ## Testing